Purpose of the Plan

 On Tuesday, July 14, 2015, the Board of Supervisors held a Public Hearing in order to adopt amendments to the 2013 Comprehensive Plan and incorporate the Germanna-Wilderness Area Plan.
 A minor amendment was adopted on October 27, 2015, to officially declare the Germanna-Wilderness Area as a designated growth area.
 Another minor amendment was adopted on May 8, 2018, to adequately describe planned public facilities.

-To view the adopted Comprehensive Plan, dated May 8, 2018, please click here.
+Learn more by viewing the adopted Comprehensive Plan, dated May 8, 2018.

-To view Appendix B (the Germanna-Wilderness Area Plan) of the adopted Comprehensive Plan, please click here.
+Learn more about the Germanna-Wilderness Area Plan by viewing Appendix B (the Germanna-Wilderness Area Plan) of the adopted Comprehensive Plan.